ohMomin/Pong/README.md

 Simple co-op game of Pong.
 Endless game.

-Player A: USE THE W AND S KEY TO MOVE UP AND DOWN
+Player A: Use "w" and "s" to move up and down

-PLAYER B: USE UP AND DOWN ARROWS TO MOVE UP AND DOWN
+PLAYER B: Use "Up" and "Down" arrows to move up and down